-Bracken asks: Is your calorie burn approximately the equivalent level per hour if your heart rate is at the same level, regardless if you’re biking, running or swimming?
-In other words if my heart rate is at 160 beats per minute for a full hour of running or a full hour of biking, will the calorie burn be equivalent because the heart rate is a good estimation for calories burned per hour.
+Bracken: Is your calorie burn approximately the equivalent level per hour if your heart rate is at the same level, regardless if you’re biking, running or swimming?
+In other words, if my heart rate is at 160 beats per minute for a full hour of running or a full hour of biking, will the calorie burn be equivalent because the heart rate is a good estimation for calories burned per hour?

 So, a question from Paul Keifer asks via Twitter. “

-Paul asks: Why is it the more healthy I get, the more gastrodistressed I get?
+Paul: Why is it the more healthy I get, the more gastro distressed I get?

 We talked last week in a podcast or a couple of weeks in a podcast about making sure that you soak and sprout if possible nuts and that you soak beans as well.
 You can actually soak beans in Kombu which you can find in a lot of grocery stores now.
 It’s this sea vegetable and it comes in these long sheets and you can cook beans and soak beans in that and that neutralizes some of the gas producing effect of the beans.
 It’s called Kombu.
 Watch the consumption of any foods that are very high in fat even if it’s good fat like avocados and olive oil, maybe a little bit of goat cheese and something like that.
 Don’t take in too much of that in one sitting because that can lead to a lot of excess gas as well.
 So hopefully, all those things help and more often than not with a healthy diet, it’s really the fiber that tends to be more of the issue.
 You’re eating all these fruits and vegetables all of a second.

-Roddy asks: “I’ve been going running a few times recently.
+Roddy: “I’ve been going running a few times recently.
 My main goal is to lose fat.
 I try and run at 75% intensity for about a minute and then walk until I can breathe and then repeat.
 I try and do this for 20 minutes.
 Is this a good fat burning exercise?
-Also does running follow the same rest strategies as weight training or could I do this workout more often?
+Also, does running follow the same rest strategies as weight training or could I do this workout more often?

-We got a question from a reader whose name I can’t pronounce but he hasks via Twitter.
+We got a question from a reader whose name I can’t pronounce but he asks via Twitter.